anitaposch/anita-grav/user/pages/04.blog/articles-2022/220527-Bitcoin-Democracy-Oslo/220527-Bitcoin-Democracy-Oslo-BitcoinMagazine.md

 And fundraising is not the only thing it is using cryptocurrencies for.
 When Lukashenko [fired hundreds of doctors](http://v/) after the COVID-19 pandemic began, which brought deep political crisis, doctors couldn’t find work in Belarus anymore.
 BYSOL started developing a telemedicine platform, where doctors are offering their services in return for cryptocurrency payments.
 Next were the oppositional lawyers in the country, who started to offer their support on the parallel economic platform, too.
 As of today, 1,500 monthly telemedicine transactions take place and about 10,000 people are using the platform.

+### Leonid Volkov is the chief of staff for Alexey Navalny, a Russian opposition leader

 **Leonid Volkov** is the chief of staff for Alexey Navalny, a Russian opposition leader who was sentenced to [nine years in prison in March](https://www.washingtonpost.com/world/2022/03/22/russia-navalny-fraud-prison-sentence/), said during the panel that his anti-corruption foundation has been crowdfunded since its inception in 2011.
 In 2016, when Navalny ran for president, the team started to raise bitcoin as an additional payment method, too.

 The bitcoin address it used is still active and has received 675 bitcoin since 2016, 10% of all of its donations in that period.
 Authorities would have been able to switch off the traditional payment methods at any time, which is not possible with bitcoin.
 Offering Bitcoin donations was positive for the donors too, since they are also better protected.
 Since the anti-corruption movement has been recognized as an extremist movement, like Al Qaeda or ISIS has been in the U.S., and has been outlawed in Russia and forced to move abroad in April 2021, Volkov’s team realized that Bitcoin is also very important because it still can use it to support its allies in Russia.

+### Nelson Rauda Zablah is a Salvadoran investigative journalist

 **Nelson Rauda Zablah** is a Salvadoran investigative journalist who has been covering the use of Bitcoin in El Salvador for the independent newspaper *El Faro*, who thinks that Bitcoin has been co-opted by the government of President Bukele and is being used to distract from the deep problems of corruption, human rights abuses, power grabs and poverty in the country.
 He claims that the state-run [Chivo wallet](https://bitcoinmagazine.com/culture/the-polarity-of-bitcoin-in-el-salvador) is basically facilitating a CBDC and used as a surveillance tool by the government, which is antithetical to Bitcoin.
 Even more so since Chivo is a custodial wallet, Salvadorans are not being empowered by Bitcoin, but rather the opposite is true.